Patrick Osada

 My fourth volume was Choosing the Route, published by IDP

-My fifth collection, Changes and my previous collection, How The Light Gets In, were published by Dempsey & Windle.
+My fifth collection, Changes and my sixth collection, How The Light Gets In, were published by Dempsey & Windle.

-Information about my last collection, From The Family Album, can be found below.
+Information about my previous collection, From The Family Album, can be found below,

 My work has been widely published in magazines, anthologies and on the internet and in translation.